-More than 1 billion people worldwide still live without access to electricity with most concentrated in Africa and Asia.
+Today, 789 million people worldwide still live without electricity, with most concentrated in Africa and Asia.
 But energy is crucial for economic and social development.
-The challenges are greatest in Africa, where more than two thirds of the population is without electricity.
+The challenges are greatest in Sub-Saharan Africa where over half of the population doesn't have access to electricity.

 Climate change is a key concern in addressing these challenges.
-In 2014, almost 19 percent of the energy consumed worldwide came from renewable sources, according to World Bank data.
-The transition to a low-carbon energy sector could benefit nearly one in five people worldwide that currently do not have access to modern energy services.
+In 2015, almost 23 percent of energy consumed worldwide came from renewable sources, according to World Bank data.
+The global energy landscape is witnessing a major transformation, and renewable energy is playing an increasingly vital role in helping countries develop modern, secure energy systems.
 Greater reliance on water, wind, solar, biomass and geothermal sources, as well as more efficient energy use, can help create more jobs and foster sustainable economic growth.

 The projects listed here illustrate how IFC helps establish partnerships with the private sector to enhance access to electricity, improve supply and distribution, increase energy efficiency, and support a sustainable future.